Warning: Excessive Schmoopiness

 Jeff takes a steadying sip of beer but the bubbles catch the back of his throat and he has to fist his chest and cough to settle it.

-With an exaggerated eye roll in his direction, Annie links her hands together on the table top and straightens her spine.
-"I'm pregnant."
+With an exaggerated eye roll in his direction, Annie links her hands together on the table top and straightens her spine as she says, "I'm pregnant."

 It's silent enough to hear the hum and flicker of a tacky neon art-installation shaped like a naked woman on one wall.
 Jeff and Annie circle the wide eyes of their three motionless friends while Pierce seems distracted by the chicken caught in his shirt pocket and Abed continues munching on his food, pausing only to take sips of his soda through a straw.